Dev-Pachon/CookBook/README.md

 # CookBook
- An movile application for a recipes social network.
+ A mobile application for a recipes social network.